datavisionjs/datavision.js/README.md

 # datavision.js
-An Open-Source JavaScript Library for Data Visualization.
+A JavaScript Library for Data Visualization.

 Still in Development - Check dev branch.